 1. Update your graphics card drivers

-Updating your graphics card driver is one of the simplest ways to take full advantage of the best graphics cards and boost fps.
-They are released regularly, bringing new features, performance updates, and optimisations for the latest games.
+Updating your GPU driver is one of the simplest ways to take full advantage of the best graphics cards, and you might see a bump in your frame rate as a result.
+Nvidia, AMD, and even Intel nowadays release drivers regularly, bringing new features, performance updates, and optimisations for the latest games.

-Whether you have an AMD or Nvidia graphics card, all you’ll need to do is head over to their sites to download Radeon Adrenalin or GeForce Experience respectively.
+No matter what brand of graphics card you have, all you’ll need to do is head over to their sites to download Radeon Adrenalin, GeForce Experience, or the latest Intel driver respectively.
 There’s even a possibility you’ll already have this installed, which you can check in the Windows tray if you’re running Microsoft’s OS.
 Once installed, you’ll be able to auto-detect when the latest driver for your graphics card is released, replacing the old one.

 3. Defragment your hard drive